 If you have one previous DUI conviction within the last 10 years, you are facing a two-year driver’s license suspension for your second-time DUI.

-Second-Time DUI Refusal
+Second-Time Breathalyzer Refusal

 The term of driver’s license suspension for a second-time DUI Refusal is also two years if you have a prior DUI conviction within 10 years of your DUI Refusal charge.
 Once again, you can lose your license for a DUI refusal even if you are not convicted of driving under the influence.

 Third or Subsequent DUI or DUI Refusal Requires the Assistance of a Bergen County DUI Defense Lawyer

 In Bergen County and all throughout New Jersey, a third or subsequent DUI or DUI Refusal within a 10-year period carries a driver’s license suspension of 10 years if you have three or more prior DUI convictions or if you have two prior DUI convictions with the most recent DUI conviction having occurred within the last 10 years, and if you are charged with DUI and DUI Refusal under those circumstances, you could lose your license for a total of 20 years.